 In modern times, the most famous breweries in japan are Nikka and Suntory.
 Both of these distilleries produce single malt whiskies, as well as blended malt varieties.

 One of the reasons Japanese whisky became so popular is the conscious effort to recreate a scotch style spirit.
 However, one of the main differences between a Japanese distillery and a Scottish one is that Japanese whisky companies are vertically integrated.
 That means that they own both the distilleries and the brands, and they do not trade their single malts with each other.
 That means that a blended whiskey in Japan will only contain a variety from one of that company’s different malts.

 Initially, all varieties of Scotch whisky were produced from malted barley.
 However, during the late 18th century, many distilleries began experimenting with the introduction of wheat and rye ingredients.
 While percentages may vary, the minimum bottling strength for a Scotch is 40%.

 It is a requirement for all Scotch varieties to be aged in an oak barrel for a minimum of three years.
 The distillery must state that age statement on each bottle, which will reflect the youngest whiskey used to make that product.
 A whisky with no age statement is called a “NAS” whisky and only guarantees that each whisky contained in the bottle is a minimum of 3 years old.
-Scotch whisky is also divided into three distinct categories:
+Scotch whisky is also divided into five distinct categories:

 American whiskey is a variety of spirits that are produced using a variety of mashes of cereal grains.
 There are many American whiskey varieties (rye, rye malt, malt, wheat, corn, and Bourbon); however, all of these different types are made of at least 51% of the grains named on the label.